-(B) Quality Assurance - Process
+5.8.3 Quality Assurance - Process

-The EMS Advisory Council shall have the following powers, duties and responsibilities:

-- (1) Advise the Board and the QA Committee on all matters relating to prehospital emergency medical care. - (2) Review and comment to the Board on all proposed changes or amendments to the ASA Plan and EMS Ordinance. - (3) Annually review and update the ASA Plan. - (4) Plan, assist and coordinate programs for the improvement of EMS throughout Tillamook County. - (5) Advise the Board as to the standards for information required of applicants for ASA's. - (6) Provide an open forum for prehospital care providers and the consumer's representative to discuss EMS. - (7) Provide a forum for members of the public to comment on or discuss EMS issues. - (8) Foster cooperation among prehospital care providers and the medical community. - (9) Serve as the EMS Curriculum Advisory Committee to the Tillamook Bay Community College. - (10) Facilitate continuing education and training opportunities for all EMS personnel.
+- 5.8.3.1 The EMS Council shall have the following powers, duties and responsibilities: - (1) Advise the Board on all matters relating to prehospital emergency medical care. - (2) Review and comment to the Board on all proposed changes or amendments to the ASA Plan and EMS Ordinance. - (3) Annually review and update the ASA Plan. - (4) Plan, assist and coordinate programs for the improvement of EMS throughout Tillamook County. - (5) Advise the Board as to the standards for information required of applicants for ASA's. - (6) Provide an open forum for prehospital care providers. - (7) Provide a forum for members of the public to comment on or discuss EMS issues. - (8) Foster cooperation among prehospital care providers and the medical community. - (9) Serve as liaison between ASA providers and Tillamook Bay Community College. - (10) Facilitate continuing education and training opportunities for all EMS personnel. - (11) Investigate medically related issues and items. - (12) Maintain familiarization with the policies and procedures of facilities in Tillamook County that receive or send patient via ambulance. - (13) Periodically conduct a random review of each ASA's cases. - (14) Perform such other duties as are required to carry out the requirements of the ASA Plan as directed by the Board. - (15) Attempt to negotiate the correction of substandard prehospital care provided within Tillamook County. - (16) Follow the guidance set forth in the Quality Assurance Guidelines. - (17) Report directly to the Board on all matters coming before the Committee. - 5.8.3.2 A quorum shall consist of those members present, unless corrective action is being implemented on a QA review, then a majority shall consist of a quorum of the membership which shall include the physician.